waynodiablo/Oystercard/pills/js_functions.md

 end
 ~~~

-To define a class, we need to provide the class name.
-Unlike Ruby, class names don't have to be capitalized, but it's convention to capitalize them anyway.
-To create an instance of a class, where in Ruby we would write:
+To define a new kind of object, we need to provide the object name.
+Unlike Ruby, object names don't have to be capitalized, but it's convention to capitalize them anyway.
+To create a function object, where in Ruby we would write:

 ~~~ruby
 bmw = Car.new